BIRD Energy 2015

 BIRD Energy began in 2009 as a result of the U.S. - Israel Energy Cooperation Initiative included in the Energy Independence and Security Act of 2007 and the Israeli Government approval of the program in 2008.
 The U.S.-Israel cooperation was enhanced and extended until 2024 by the Strategic Partnership Act of 2014, passed by Congress and signed by President Obama in December 2014.

 Projects that qualify for BIRD Energy funding must include one U.S. and one Israeli company, or a company from one of the countries paired with a university or research institution from the other.
 The companies must present a project that involves innovation in the area of energy and is of mutual interest to both countries.

 BIRD Energy has a rigorous review process that selects the most technologically meritorious projects along with those that are likely to commercialize and have significant impact.
 Qualified projects must contribute at least 50% to project costs and commit to repayments if the project leads to commercial success.

 About the BIRD Foundation (www.birdf.com)

 The BIRD (Binational Industrial Research and Development) Foundation works to encourage cooperation between Israeli and American companies in a wide range of technology sectors by providing funding and assistance in facilitating strategic partnerships for developing joint products or technologies.

-The BIRD Foundation supports projects without receiving any equity or IP rights in the participating companies or in the project itself.
-The funding is repaid as royalties from sales.
+The BIRD Foundation supports projects without receiving any equity or intellectual property rights in the participating companies or in the project itself.
+BIRD funding is repaid as royalties from sales of technology products that were commercialized as a result of BIRD support.
 The Foundation provides support of up to 50% of a project's budget, beginning with R&D and ending with the initial stages of sales and marketing.
 The Foundation shares the risk and does not require repayment if the project fails to reach the sales stage.